 2.5.
 Model Evaluation and Statistical Analysis

-The concordance C-index is a commonly used metric, but is not a proper strategy to predict the t-year risk of an event [32].
-Therefore, to evaluate the performance of each survival model, we applied the measure of the area under the time-dependent ROC curve (AUC Uno) [33].
-For interval validation, we used AUC Uno of 10-years on 3-fold cross-validation of TCGA-KIRC in 100 repetitions.
+The concordance C-index is a commonly used metric, but is not a proper strategy to predict the t-year risk of an event [33].
+Therefore, to evaluate the performance of each survival model, we applied the measure of the area under the time-dependent ROC curve (AUC Uno) [34].
+For internal validation, we used AUC Uno of 10-years on 3-fold cross-validation of TCGA-KIRC in 100 repetitions.
 For external validation, we used AUC Uno of 7-years by training with TCGA-KIRC and predicting the ICGC-RECA dataset using 100 repetitions through censored regression models.
+We restrict the 10-years prediction for TCGA-KIRC to exclude outliers in the long tail of the density plot of the patient’s overall survival.
+For the ICGC-RECA dataset, we decided to maintain a 7-years prediction in order to include all samples, and limit the time prediction to the range of distribution of this dataset for external validation (Figure A6).
 The sensitivity (SE) and the specificity (SP) describe the distinguishing risk of patients to be deceased by time t from those who will be alive, with values ranging from 0 to 1, where 1 corresponds to the best model performance, and 0.5 represents a random prediction.
-The evaluation was performed with the R package survAUC [34] (v.
+The evaluation was performed with the R package survAUC [35] (v.
 1.0-5).

 The Kaplan-Meier analysis is the main visualization graph used to distinguish between high-risk, moderate, and low-risk patients.
-The p-value was calculated by the log-rank test using the survminer [35] (v.
+The p-value was calculated by the log-rank test using the survminer [36] (v.
 0.4.9) R package and by comparing the predicted survival distributions of groups' high, moderate, and low risk.